Noah-Albers/Light-Block-Studio/WebApp/README.md

     - Maybe enable/disable them in the settings
     - Then also maybe disable
 TODO: Add keyboard shortcuts for open/save/relaod and such
+TODO: Add Info-tab or pannel to view keyboard shortcuts

 # Requirements before actual release 0.1
 TODO: Add Tutorial on how to use the application